-Journal of Islamic and Religious Studies strongly comply with the ethical guidelines for publications and observes Zero Tolerance to plagiarism.
-JIRS uses Turnitin software for all research papers submitted to detect possible similarity.
-If similarity is more than 19%, the paper is returned to the author(s) immediately.
-Journal of Islamic and Religious Studies follows Higher Education Commission, Pakistan (HEC) and Committee on Publication Ethics (COPE) guidelines to make the determination whether (or to what extent) plagiarism exists.
+Journal of Islamic and Religious Studies firmly complies with the ethical guidelines for publications and observes Zero Tolerance for plagiarism.
+JIRS uses Turnitin software for all research papers submitted to detect possible similarities.
+If the similarity is more than 19%, the article is returned to the author(s) immediately.
+Journal of Islamic and Religious Studies follows Higher Education Commission, Pakistan (HEC) guidelines to determine whether (or to what extent) plagiarism exists.

-If plagiarism or other unethical practices are detected after publishing the paper, editorial board has the authority to retract the paper as HEC’s plagiarism policy.
+If plagiarism or other unethical practices are detected after publishing the paper, the editorial board can retract the article as HEC’s plagiarism policy.
 All authors are responsible for their content individually and collectively.
-In case of serious plagiarism issues, editorial board may decide either to consult the institutions of authors or to blacklist them.
+In case of severe plagiarism issues, the editorial board may decide to consult the authors' institutions or blocklist them.

-Self-plagiarism: verbatim or substantial copying of authors’ own published work (or under consideration for publication at some other outlet) effecting originality of current submission is also not acceptable in any way.
+Self-plagiarism: verbatim or substantial copying of authors’ own published work (or under consideration for publication at some other outlet) affecting the originality of current submission is also not acceptable in any way.